Hajira, Poonch: Demographics

 The language spoken in Hajira is Urdu, similar to the west side of Hajira.
 Northwords to Tata Pani the language becomes Pahari and Potwari.
 The Indian borders and line of control LOC is near Hajira.
 Residents include Soduzai Pathans, Awans, Khwajas, Janjua Rajputs, Dullies, Jaats, Gujars, Ghakhars, Mughals, and Qureshis.
 The literacy rate is almost 60%..

 Facilities

 Health and Education institutes are available.

 Hotels and guest houses are located for tourists stay.
 The town is covered by all GSM operators.
 Markets in Hajira include the Main Bazar, Serari Bazar, Dak-khaana Market, Thana Road Market, Pull Bazar, Bypass road market, 'College chowk Market, and Petrol Pump Market.'

 Transport

 Hajira has road connections with Rawalakot, Kotli and Trarkhel.
 Public transport runs daily between Rawalakot and Hajira.

 History

 Hajira and surrounding areas have faced trouble because of proximity to the line of control.
-Because of the Indo–Pak agreement, cross border attacks from India have stopped and Hajira has become safer.But recently during May,2025 India Majorly target the City and other areas during the Operation Sindoor.Lots of people martyred during the attacks.Besides this, 2005 earthquake has also affected the area and people.
+Because of the Indo–Pak agreement, cross border attacks from India had stopped and Hajira had become safer.
+But recently during May, 2025 India targeted the City and other areas during the Operation Sindoor.Lots of people martyred during the attacks.
+Besides this, 2005 earthquake has also affected the area and people.